arthurakay/ReactThreeJsGlobe/README.md

 # ReactThreeJsGlobe
 [Demo React Application](https://arthurakay.github.io/ReactThreeJsGlobe/) to test ThreeJS functionality surrounding an interactive globe.

+Current interactions:

+ * UP/DOWN arrows to rotate on X axis
+ * LEFT/RIGHT arrows to rotate on Y axis
+ * A/S keys to zoom in/out

+More coming!

 ![React with ThreeJS](https://raw.githubusercontent.com/arthurakay/ReactThreeJsGlobe/master/globe.png)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).